-The Florida Weave.
+The Florida weave.
 I have to chuckle every time I hear the name.
 It sounds like a bad hairpiece, maybe even a rollickin’ good dance down south (and maybe it’s both?).

 But it’s actually an effective method of trellising (staking) tomatoes if you plant your tomatoes side by side in rows.

-Many small-scale farmers and commercial growers employ the Florida Weave method (also called the Basket Weave method) because it’s fast, simple to set up and maintain, and uses space efficiently during the growing season—as well as after the growing season when there’s so little material to store.
+Many small-scale farmers and commercial growers employ the Florida weave method (also called the basket weave method) because it’s fast, simple to set up and maintain, and uses space efficiently during the growing season—as well as after the growing season when there’s so little material to store.

-What is the Florida Weave?
+What is the Florida weave?

 Larger plants become unruly and difficult to weave around the branches.
 You also run the risk of driving stakes into the roots of more established plants.
 So, start early with this system.

-What kind of tomatoes can you support with the Florida Weave?
+What kind of tomatoes can you support with the Florida weave?

-The Florida Weave works especially well for determinate tomatoes, since they never grow more than 5 feet in height.
+The Florida weave works especially well for determinate tomatoes, since they never grow more than 5 feet in height.
 This makes it easy to contain the plants within the weave and have them be fully supported, especially if you’re using wooden stakes and natural-fiber twine.

-However, I’ve always trellised indeterminate tomato plants with the Florida Weave and never had issues.
+However, I’ve always trellised indeterminate tomato plants with the Florida weave and never had issues.
 In raised beds, my plants typically grow 8 to 9 feet tall, so any part of the vines that grow beyond the stakes simply drape over the topmost twine like a bed sheet on a clothesline.

-How to support your tomato plants using the Florida Weave technique
+How to support your tomato plants using the Florida weave technique

-Choose your stakes
+1. Choose your stakes

 With their smaller diameters (3/8 inch to 1/2 inch), rebar stakes are easy to drive into the ground.
 If you wait until after a good rain (when the soil is nice and soft), you can even push the rebar in with your hands.

-If you put a stake between every two to three plants, drive it 18 inches in the ground (and even deeper if your garden gets a lot of wind in the summer).
+If you put a stake between every two to three plants, drive it 18 inches into the ground (and even deeper if your garden gets a lot of wind in the summer).

-Choose your twine
+3. Choose your twine

-Create the “weave”
+4. Create the “weave”

 When you reach the last stake, loop the twine around the stake in a figure-8, making sure the twine grips the stake and the line is taut, but not pulling too tightly to damage your tomato stems.

-This is an aerial view of what the Florida Weave method should look like.
+This is an aerial view of what the Florida weave method should look like.

 The bottom illustration shows a setup for indeterminate tomatoes that can be repeated for longer rows.